thecoachanna/thecoachanna/README.md

 <p><em>In progress...</em></p>

 <li><a href="https://github.com/thecoachanna/takehaction">Disabili-Buddy</a> - A project I had the opportunity to work on as part of Ada Developers Academy #TakeHaction Hackathon.
 Disabili-Buddy is an assistive tool designed to help disabled folx safely communicate with law enforcement.
 It is a project that I am really proud of because of its spotlight on mental health, inclusive design and support for the neurodivergent community.</li>

-### I’m currently learning:

-I was recently gifted a scholarship to Udacity's Cognizant Skills Accelerator Program.
-As someone who enjoys learning and is excited by the endless potential that exists in Tech, I'm looking forward to learning Java and diving deeper into Python.

 ### Languages + Tools: